Home Loan Experts

 Understanding The Contract Of Sale

-Before you make an offer on the house, you must review the Contract of Sale.
 A Contract of Sale is a legal document with terms and conditions of the sale and information about the property and land.
 You have to ask the seller for a copy of the contract and ask your solicitor or conveyancer to review the:

-• Deposit amount and due date
+• Deposit amount and due date.

-• Settlement details
+• Settlement details.

-• Title documents, including zoning certificate and drainage diagram
+• Title documents, including zoning certificate and drainage diagram.

-• Special conditions, including if the home will be vacant or tenanted
+• Special conditions, including if the home will be vacant or tenanted.

 Exchange The Contract

 The final step is to exchange the contract and prepare for settlement.
-Before exchanging contracts, you need to
+Before exchanging contracts, you need to:

-• Complete all relevant property inspections and checks
+• Complete all relevant property inspections and checks.

-• Review and discuss the Contract of Sale with your solicitor or conveyancer
+• Review and discuss the Contract of Sale with your solicitor or conveyancer.

-• Confirm financial agreements
+• Confirm financial agreements.

 Pre-Settlement Inspection

-Get a thorough inspection of the property before you sign.
-A pre-settlement inspection can be done a week before settlement to ensure that since you first exchanged the contract, everything is as it should be.
-The two major inspections that take place in a pre-settlement inspection are: Exchanging the contract legally completes the property sale process.
-The seller has accepted your offer and both parties have signed the Contract of Sale.
-At the time of exchange, you need to pay the deposit and stamp duty of the home you’re buying.
+Exchanging the contract legally completes the property sale process.
+The seller has accepted your offer, and both parties have signed the Contract of Sale.
+At the time of exchange, you need to pay the deposit and stamp duty for the home you’re buying.

 Cooling-Off Period

-Private treaty sales in NSW have at least five business cooling-off period after the contracts are exchanged.
+Private treaty sales in NSW have at least a five business day cooling-off period after the contracts are exchanged.
 During this period, you can withdraw from the sale as long as you’ve given notice.
-There are penalties for withdrawing from the contract, and it’s worked out as a percentage of the sale price.
-Properties bought at auction do not have a cooling-off period.
+There are penalties for withdrawing from the contract, which is worked out as a percentage of the sale price.

 Settlement Day

-The final step of the home buying process in NSW is the settlement.
-Settlement takes place around six weeks after contracts are exchanged.
-During settlement, the rest of the sale price is paid and you are the legal owner of the property.
-The legal documents of the house are transferred to your name.
 At the time of settlement, your lender will disburse the funds from your home loan, and you will receive the keys to your home.
 Congratulations, you are now the owner of your home in NSW.
 Get ready to move into your new home.

 Frequently Asked Questions About Buying Property In NSW